Are there actually ways to make money in your neighborhood?

 And people pay decently for the service.

 But one of the biggest concerns many parents have is leaving their kids with strangers.
-So they would love the chance to hire a babysitter who is also their neighbor, or at the very least, leaves in the neighborhood.
+So they would love the chance to hire a babysitter who is also their neighbor or at the very least, lives in the neighborhood.

 Offering such services to busy people can be beneficial to both parties.
 Folks who lead busy lives are normally too tired to do their own yard work.